nocproject/noc/share/docs/en/nocbook/configuration.rst

 ^^^^^^^^^^^^^^^^^^
 Applicable only for *ldap* authentication method.

 Password for technical user.
-See :ref:noc-conf-authentication-ldap_bind_dn for details.
+See :ref:`noc-conf-authentication-ldap_bind_dn` for details.
 Leave empty for anonymous bind.

 .. _noc-conf-authentication-ldap_users_base: